BLM, Trump and Hyper-masculinity

-The Black Lives Matter protesters marching through Cheltenham today have more in common with the town’s race goers than either group would care to imagine
+The protesters marching through Cheltenham have more in common with race goers than they’d care to imagine

 Writing in the New York Times in 2017 Anna Holmes described ‘cultural appropriation’ as an expression of ignorance, “when objects, ideas, lived experiences or points of view are not so much examined as exploited and performed.”
 In practice, the concept of cultural appropriation is most commonly taken-up by censorious white students, outraged by the wearing of fancy dress feathered head-dresses and grass skirts.
 For the most part it is no more than self-flagellating Guardianista nonsense; condemning white British people to a narrow world of morris dancing and tins of Spam would be ridiculous and down-right cruel.
 But there is something that can be retrieved from the idea that the experiences and suffering of minority groups are repurposed for the entertainment of the privileged.